Gerrie Naughton: Texas and ARISE

 In the 1980s the Sisters of Mercy asked their communities to prepare for Hispanic ministries, so she studied Spanish at the Mexican American Cultural Center in San Antonio for a year.
 In 1987 she moved to the Rio Grande Valley, where sisters from her congregation had served for over a century.
 She chose Las Milpas, a rural area of about 12,000 people in the town of Pharr, Texas.
 Its name means "the cornfields" in Spanish.
 She and Ramona Casas met regularly at Casas's home for prayer, and formed a group.
-Casas, today a senior leader at ARISE, described Naughton's distinctive style of going door to door on her bicycle in the colonias as she had back in Mississippi, this time on a bicycle.
+Casas, today a senior leader at ARISE, described Naughton's distinctive style of going door to door in the colonias as she had back in Mississippi, this time on a bicycle.
 Casas told The Monitor, "The first time I met her, I remember thinking, `What is this nun doing on a bicycle?'
 It was the first time I had ever seen a nun not wearing a habit.
 After that, I thought all nuns in the United States wore shorts and used bicycles."

 After four years of offering English classes to over 450 people seeking amnesty under the Regan Administration's Immigration and Reform Act, in 1991 Naughton, Casas, and their team sought funding from city commissioners for a center, which they granted by giving her a five-year lease for inexpensive property owned by the city.
 Gradually more money came in from the Conrad N. Hilton Foundation, the Scanlon Foundation, and other sources, and the program began receiving VISTA volunteers.
 Executive Director Lourdes Flores immigrated from Mexico at age 12, and was hired at ARISE out of high school, initially teaching English to women in the colonias.